drshahizan/software-engineering/materials/module4/zw-weng/readme.md

 Students are the primary users of the accommodation management system, and their needs and preferences should be taken into account when developing the system.
 Their requirements may include access to real-time information about room availability, the ability to book or cancel a room reservation, online payments, and the ability to submit maintenance requests.

 ### External Parties:
-xternal parties such as vendors, suppliers, or government agencies may also be involved in the accommodation management system.
+External parties such as vendors, suppliers, or government agencies may also be involved in the accommodation management system.
 Their requirements may include integration with external systems, compliance with regulations, and data security and privacy.

 In summary, the different stakeholders in a university accommodation management system include university administration, staff, students, and external parties.
 Each stakeholder has their own unique requirements and needs, and it is important to involve all stakeholders in the requirement engineering process to ensure that the system meets their needs and expectations.

 ## Users and system requirements
-Users and system requirements are two different aspects of an academic course registration system, and it is important to understand the differences between them.
+Users and system requirements are two different aspects of an accommodation management system, and it is important to understand the differences between them.

 ### User requirements
 Users refer to the people who will be using the system, including students, faculty members, and university administrators.
 They have specific needs, preferences, and expectations from the system, and their requirements are often expressed in terms of user stories, scenarios, or use cases.
 For example, a student may require the ability to search for courses by department, instructor, or time of day, while a faculty member may require the ability to view student transcripts or communicate with their class via email.